Longfilename/short-documentation/app/templates/README.md

 ###### Module folder contents: JavaScript

-If a module is interactive, it'll have a JS file - put all module functionality into this file.
+If a module is interactive, it'll have a JS file - put all module functionality into this file (or files).
 If there is shared functionality across multiple modules of very different types, put the JS into the /src/js folder, and import it as needed.
-If there is shared functionality across multiple modules of similar functionality, nest the modules and put the JS in the parent folder, like the example below.
+If there is shared functionality across multiple modules of similar functionality, nest the modules and put the JS in the parent folder, like `popover.js` in the example below.

 ```bash
 .